ScottLogic/blog/_posts/2024-05-16-navigating-knowledge-graphs-creating-cypher-queries-with-llms.md

 ## Introduction

 In this blog post I’ll show you how to create graph database queries using a large language model (LLM) and very minimal query language knowledge.
-By using a LLM, anyone who wants to start using a graph database can do so, without having to learn a new querying language (“Great news!”
+By using an LLM, anyone who wants to start using a graph database can do so, without having to learn a new querying language (“Great news!”
 I hear you all say).

 Graph databases are not like your typical relational database and are represented by a knowledge graph.
 This is a graph of nodes, connected by edges which act as relationships between the different nodes.
 Graph databases are extremely useful when trying to query your data and find complex insights with a lot simpler form of querying (It won’t seem like this at first though, I am sure).

 This is where cypher comes in.
 Cypher is the chosen querying language for Neo4j, one of the most prominent graph database providers around.
 The only problem is that not that many people have used Cypher and no one wants to have to learn new querying languages after sinking all their precious time into learning SQL.
-How about we use a LLM to try and generate these queries for us?
+How about we use an LLM to try and generate these queries for us?

 If you want to learn more about graph databases and knowledge graphs, read Richard's excellent blog post that gives a great introduction to what they're all about.
 This can be found on the [Scott Logic blog](https://blog.scottlogic.com/2024/05/01/knowledge-graphs-what-are-they.html).